 Any issues should be firstly discussed with the class teacher;

-- Appointments made by parents with the classroom teacher.
-(This makes the most productive use of time available – the teachers are free to give you their full attention.)
+- Please make an appointment with the classroom teacher.
+This ensures that the teachers are free to give you their full attention.

 If the issue is not resolved;

-- please make an appointment with a member of the Leadership Team on (08) 8382 4311.
-(Please provide information about the subject matter to be discussed as this may shortcut the procedure).
+- Please make an appointment with a member of the Leadership Team on 8382 4311.
+Please provide information about the subject matter to be discussed as this may shortcut the procedure.

 If parents continue to feel dissatisfied, approach the Education Director on 8207 3802 who will support to resolve the issue/s.